Carroll County–Tolson Airport

 Carroll County–Tolson Airport (ICAO: KTSO, FAA LID: TSO) is a county–owned, public-use airport located one nautical mile (1.85 km) southeast of the central business district of Carrollton, a village in Carroll County, Ohio, United States.
 It is owned by the Carroll County Airport Authority.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned TSO by the FAA and no designation from the IATA (which assigned TSO to Tresco Heliport in Tresco, Isles of Scilly, United Kingdom).

+The airport was featured in a 1968 short film The Door to the World, which featured 11 Ohio county airports.

+History

+The first facility on the airport's current site was built in 1947 for private use.
+It had a single dirt runway.
+When Ohio Governor James Rhodes decided that all Ohio counties should have an airport in 1966, the land was donated to Carroll County, and construction began on the county's official airport.

+Construction was completed in 1967, and the airport was dedicated that fall.
+The airport had been expanded from 15 acres and one runway to 67 acres, a hangar, and a terminal area.

+New aircraft parking ramps were added in 1968, the runway was extended in 1974, and a new hangar was built in 1978.
+New fuel tanks were installed in 1981.

+The ramp area was resurfaced in 2003.
+The runway was later improved to meet federal aviation standards.

 Facilities and aircraft

 Carroll County–Tolson Airport covers an area of 68 acre at an elevation of 1,163 feet (354 m) above mean sea level.
 It has one runway designated 7/25 with an asphalt surface measuring 4,300 by 75 feet (1,311 x 23 m).

-For the 12-month period ending May 23, 2007, the airport had 34,950 aircraft operations, an average of 95 per day: 98% general aviation, 1% air taxi, and <1% military.

-At that time there were 17 aircraft based at this airport: 88% single-engine and 12% multi-engine.
+For the 12-month period ending September 26, 2022, the aircraft had 14,965 aircraft movements, an average of 41 per day.
+This was 99% general aviation and <1% military.
+For the same time period, 23 aircraft were based at the airport: 21 single-engine and 2 multi-engine airplanes.

+The airport has a fixed-base operator that sells fuel, both avgas and jet fuel, and offers limited services such as aircraft maintenance, courtesy cars, a crew lounge, and snooze rooms.

+The airport has a family-owned restaurant on the field that allows diners to watch aircraft takeoff and land.

+Facility Upgrades

+In 2011, the airport received federal funding to pay for safety improvements, including a system to manage stormwater runoff and improve the runway safety area per FAA Standards.

+Trees near the airport were cut down in 2022 to protect the runway's safety area.
+A 2019 federal inspection had identified trees encroaching onto the runway's approach.